olasobhy/Medical-Appointments-Analytics-Python-PowerBI/README.md

 <br>
 -Saturday has a very small number of both appointments and scheduled appointments.
 <br>
--75% of people do not receive any SMS reminders, which impacts appointment attendance.
+-Alot of people do not receive any SMS reminders, which impacts appointment attendance.
 <br>
 -The duration between scheduling and the appointment has a significant effect, longer durations are associated with higher no-show rates.